jejurikar/Health/README.md

 10        1         -40      # At time 10:00 am, an excercise (effect duration 1 hr) with of EI=40 was performed

+Assumptions:

+- Preprocessing performed to contevert the daily activity (food, exercise) to the form used as input data

+- The test intervals are sorted by time (else pre-process to sort them)

 ------------------------------------------------------------------

 Program 2: randomShuffle.pl